-- Provide youth with gift cards and care packages comprised of grocery, hygienic and clothing cards that can be utilized in making online purchases. - Contact every youth, via CFSA's education specialist, social workers and Youth Villages LifeSet team to confirm their planned return to the District for those in out of state universities. - Provide distance learning resources, virtual tutorial support, and identify other coping mechanisms such as crafts and crocheting materials as needed. - Provide, in several instances, transportation via social workers, bus, plane and or train tickets. - Pay for hotel stays for family members to transport youth requiring immediate evacuations. - Secure emergency apartments for youth with no family resources to support a transition out of care.
+- Contact every youth, via CFSA's education specialist, social workers and Youth Villages LifeSet team to confirm their planned return to the District for those in out of state universities. - Provide distance learning resources, virtual tutorial support, and identify other coping mechanisms such as crafts and crocheting materials as needed. - Provide, in several instances, transportation via social workers, bus, plane and or train tickets. - Pay for hotel stays for family members to transport youth requiring immediate evacuations. - o Secure emergency apartments for youth with no family resources to support a transition out of care.
 Extension of care for older youth.
 Following emergency legislation passed by the DC Council, created and implementing processes to allow youth who would be aging out to remain in care until after the public health emergency.